FACTION BRIEF

 Triumvirate — Identity Unknown

-Assumed command of ideology after Thorne's death.
-Their broadcasts are calm, reasoned, and deeply unsettling.
-They never threaten; they explain, in precise detail, why their enemies deserve to die.
+Assumed command of ideology and communications after Thorne's death.
+The Voice's broadcasts are calm, reasoned, and deeply unsettling.
+They never threaten.
+They explain — in precise detail, with evident sadness — why their enemies deserve to die and why the organization accepts the weight of that judgment.

 "We don't hate you.
 We don't even hate the uploaded.
 We hate what you're going to do to billions of people who don't understand what they're losing.
+We're the only ones willing to stop it.
 That makes us monsters.
 Fine.
 Better monsters than murderers."

 Brother Cain